tacozMacleo/repoUtils/README.md

 All commit descriptions, author & date are retained.

 Have an option to add a filter on what to convert.
-It could be a single file, or only what inside a folder.
+It could be a single file, or only what is inside a folder.

 Example:
 `repo_converter -r Project/superBigProgram -o Project/superPart -f coolPart/`